grpc/proposal/L46-core-tls-credential-API.md

   }

 protected:
-  // Provider implementations MUST provide a LoadAndSetCredentialsCallback that
+  // Provider implementations MUST provide a OnWatchStarted callback that will
-  // will be called by the internal stack.
+  // be called by the internal stack.
 This will be invoked when a new
-  // certificate name is starting to be used internally, or when a certificate
-  // name is no longer being used internally.
-When being invoked for a new
+  // certificate name is starting to be used internally.
+When being invoked for
-  // certificate, this callback should call SetRootCertificates or
+  // a new certificate, this callback should call SetRootCertificates or
   // SetIdentityChainAndPrivateKey to do the initial population the certificate
   // data in the internal stack.
-  //
-  // For the parameters in the callback function: cert_name The name of the
+  // cert_name The name of the certificates being watched.
-  // certificates being watched.  type The type of certificates being watched.
+  // type The type of certificates being watched. virtual void OnWatchStarted(std::string name, CredentialType type) = 0;

+  // Provider implementations MUST provide a OnWatchStarted callback that will
+  // be called by the internal stack.
+This will be invoked when a certificate
+  // name is no longer being used internally.
+  // cert_name The name of the certificates being watched.
-  // TODO(gtcooke94) adjust naming of functionality of this method to match previous WatchStatusCallback, it needs to handle both beginning to watch and ending watching. virtual void LoadAndSetCredentialsCallback(std::string name, CredentialType type) = 0;
+  // type The type of certificates being watched. virtual void OnWatchStopped(std::string name, CredentialType type) = 0;

   // Sets the root certificates based on their name.
   // This value is layered and represents the following.